okohll/abdocs/content/docs/workflows/send-email.md

 ### Setting up
 Set up an email notification workflow as normal (in a view, use the manage -> send tab).

-For the body of the email, simply start it with `<html> and end with </html> '
+Start the body of the email with `<html>` and end with `</html>`.

 The email will then be interpreted as HTML, i.e. formatted.

-For the moment, you do need to know some basic HTML.
-If you’d like to get started there are plenty of great tutorials on the web – here’s an example: [www.htmldog.com](http://www.htmldog.com)
+You do need to know some basic HTML.
+If you’d like to get started there are plenty of great tutorials on the web - here’s an example: [www.htmldog.com](http://www.htmldog.com)